 STAVROS NIARCHOS HALL

-You can also watch the concert live on this page, on the Facebook page @SNFCC and the SNFCC's YouTube channel.
+You can watch the concert live on this page, on the Facebook page @SNFCC and the SNFCC's YouTube channel.

 This is an event funded by the grant from the Stavros Niarchos Foundation (SNF).
 Alongside the core program of free-admission events, provided free of charge thanks to SNF grants, the Stavros Niarchos Foundation Cultural Center organizes a series of events for which a low admission fee applies, helping SNFCC to diversify its income sources while ensuring its long-term financial robustness.